-On behalf of EIA Group, and a Member of ACFE, I (Cliff Lansley) would like to start this blog with a huge thank you to the team at my favourite professional institute, the Association of Certified Fraud Examiners.
+On behalf of The Emotional Intelligence Academy, and as a Member of the ACFE, I (Cliff Lansley) would like to start this blog with a huge thank you to the team at my favourite professional institute, the Association of Certified Fraud Examiners.
 In particular, their outgoing President Jim Ratley, founder, and Chairman Dr. Joseph Wells and new President, Bruce Dorris.

 Dr. Wells came to recognize in the early days of the ACFE that the anti-fraud profession suffered from a glaring weakness: we simply did not know enough about the crimes we were trying to fight.
 So, with the aid of ACFE researchers John Warren and Andi McNeal, he set out to address the problem by commissioning the first Report to the Nation in 1996.
 With the permission of ACFE, we would like to share their 2018 (10th) edition of Report to the Nation with you.